Difference Between Vote and Poll

 Vote vs Poll

 The difference between Vote and Poll is that voting is a formal process of getting people’s opinions on a particular topic.
 While casting votes, people take an informed decision.
 On the other hand, a poll is an informal process of getting people’s opinions.
-People often do not take polling seriously as a result of which poll results can be inaccurate at times.
+People do not take polling seriously as a result of which poll results can be inaccurate at times.

 Vote vs Poll